-Strata's management team routinely attend city, county and State government meetings to update the community on our activities, particularly when changes to the operation are proposed.
+Strata's management team routinely attend city, county, and State government meetings to update the community on our activities, particularly when changes to the operation are proposed.
 Meetings are also scheduled with affected landowners as needed.
-The last extensive routine meetings with landowners were held during low pH transitioning in 2017 and 2018.
+During the 2023 financial year management at Lance had engagements with the Crook County Commissioners to discuss the planned restart of operations at Lance and a private meeting was also held with one of the Commissioners to address concerns regarding the estimated number of trucks transporting sulfuric acid that will be traveling on county roads.